-Prepayment privilege’s allows a borrower to prepay a portion of the mortgage principal before it’s due without a penalty.
+Prepayment privileges allow a borrower to prepay a portion of the mortgage principal before it’s due without a penalty.
 There are limitations to this.
 It’s basically paying more than your agreed upon mortgage payment and is applied directly to the principal amount owing.

 Types of Prepayment Privileges

-If you have an open mortgage, you can pay anything over the agreed upon mortgage payment and it goes directly toward paying down the principle.
-This is a great feature but typically carry a higher interest rate since it can be paid off at any time thus the lender not making as much interest off the borrower.
+If you have an open mortgage, you can pay anything over the agreed-upon mortgage payment.
+Any prepayment goes directly toward paying down the principal.
+This is a great feature but typically carries a higher interest rate since it can be paid off at any time.

-Making use of the tax refunds is a great way to make a lump sum payment towards your mortgage balance and significantly reduces your interest costs.
+Using a tax refund is a way to make a lump sum payment towards your mortgage and significantly reduces your interest costs.

-Many borrowers don’t have the means to do a large lump sum payment which is why most lenders allow lump sum payments of a minimum $100.00 each year.
+Many borrowers don’t have the means to do a large lump sum payment.
+This is why lenders allow lump-sum payments of a minimum of $100.00.

-Some lenders calculate this period from the calendar year to calendar year while others calculate this period from anniversary date to anniversary date.
+Some lenders calculate this period from the calendar year to the calendar year.
+Others calculate this period from the anniversary date to the anniversary date.
 Terms of making prepayments can range from 10% to 20% of the original mortgage amount each year.

-Lump sum payments have a greater impact on your mortgage, even more than just increasing your regular mortgage payments as each lump sum you make is applied directly to the principal of your mortgage.
+Lump-sum payments have a greater impact on your mortgage, even more than just increasing your regular mortgage payments.
+Each lump sum you make is applied directly to the principal of your mortgage.

-This results in immediately reducing the amount of interest you pay each month and in turn reduces your scheduled amortization period.
-We all dream of making lump sum payments, however it’s not realistic for many which is why its easier to increase your regular payments to have a small amount going towards principle each payment date.
+This reduces the amount of interest you pay each month and in turn, reduces your scheduled amortization period.
+We all dream of making lump-sum payments, however, it’s not realistic for many.
+This is why its easier to increase your regular payments to have a small amount going towards principal each payment date.

-Paying your mortgage in either a biweekly or weekly payment also helps to chip away at your amortization by paying down the mortgage balance quicker.
+Paying your mortgage in either a biweekly or weekly payment also helps to chip away at your mortgage balance.

 Some lenders offer a “skip a mortgage payment” option, with restrictions on how many times each can occur in a specific period.